-Travelling to Mae Sot from Kanchanaburi
+Travel from Kanchanaburi to Mae Sot

-Walking back and forth from the bus station to the main road for over an hour trying to get a lift to the hotel, some 3 kilometres away.
-A local advised that everything stops at around 17:00hrs in Mae Sot with only scooters operating thereafter.
-So, on 2 scooters we went, complete with about 30 kilos of backpacks balanced precariously on each bike, drivers, and ourselves!
+Walking back and forth from the bus station to the main road for over an hour trying to get a lift to the hotel, some three kilometres away, a local advised that everything stops at around 17:00hrs in Mae Sot.
+Only scooters operate after this hours.
+So, on 2 scooters we go, complete with about thirty kilos of backpacks balanced precariously on each bike, with drivers, and ourselves!

-Even to the point that if you sit in someone’s usual seat at the Bai Fern restaurant, the person will wait and keep watching you until you finish your meal or shift seats, to jump in your seat!
-Very strange behaviour but there’s always a positive and you can have a lot of fun with that mind-set!
-In saying this, the locals are lovely and friendly so you will feel at home here.
+Even to the point that if you sit in someone’s usual seat at the Bai Fern restaurant, the person will wait and keep watching you until you finish your meal or shift seats, to jump in your seat.
+Very strange behaviour but there’s always a positive and you can have a lot of fun with such a mind-set.
+In saying this, the locals are lovely and friendly, so you will feel at home in Mae Sot.

-Having travelled to Myawaddy in 1989, I didn’t do this trip again and doubt this has changed much since then, as it’s still one of the gateways to Burma…but I could be wrong.
+Having travelled to Myawaddy in 1989, I didn’t do this trip again and doubt the town has changed much since then, as it’s still one of the gateways to Burma…but I could be wrong.

-You’ll find Indo-Burmese food, textiles, and teak but also minority shops from Karen, Mon, and the Hmong.
+You’ll find Indo-Burmese food, textiles, and teak, but also minority shops from Karen, Mon, and the Hmong.
 Fresh and also live produce is sold here among loads of delicious cheap treats cooked while you wait.

 In the morning and evenings, a small indoor market is held at Baan Nua, which is where you can buy cooked cheap take-away meals as well as fresh vegetables, meats, and more treats.

 If you don’t fancy walking, the hotel provides a free Songthaew.
-Have to mention, we arrived at the hotel in the evening just before 8pm but one of the staff member still drove us into town so that we could buy some dinner – very kind people.
+Have to mention, we arrived at the hotel in the evening just before 8pm, but a staff member still drove us into town so that we could buy some dinner – very kind people.

-The free buffet breakfast is very good with eggs, rice, a Thai dish, soup (or Congee depending on day), toast, tea, coffee, and more.
+The free buffet breakfast is very good with eggs, rice, a Thai dish, soup (or Congee depending on day), toast, tea, coffee, and more deliciousness.

-Mae Sot to Chiang Rai
+Leaving Mae Sot

-There is a new route on the Green Bus that runs 6 times per day between Mae Sai and Mae Sot, then going onto Chiang Rai.
+There is a new route on the Green Bus that runs six times per day between Mae Sai and Mae Sot, and then continues on to Chiang Rai.